 For more details see: Digital photography software workflow

 Conclusions on stock photography and agencies

 A key aim in this project was investigation of the differing requirements of major stock image libraries and landscape photography libraries and then submitting relevant images and starting to get concrete professional and audience feedback on my work.
 I identified Shutterstock as the best place to start because You Tube contributors said Shutterstock was easy to use and very good at giving technical support and feed back.
-See posts on:
+For more details see posts on:

-I started to develop a quite diverse portfolio – following You Tube advice not to specialise at this stage or narrow my stylistic options.
+I started to develop a quite diverse Shutterstock portfolio – following You Tube advice not to specialise at this stage or narrow my stylistic options.
 My experience so far has been broadly positive – good resources database on areas like intellectual and privacy rights, technical tutorials and quick and helpful response to some queries I had.
 I have learned a lot technically. and the experience has taught me a lot so far.
 Most of my 220 images were accepted when submitted first time (having consulted all their documentation first).
+The above five images had been downloaded by the time of submitting my assignment – an interesting split between the colourful, playful documentary images and much more abstract empty landscapes.
 The main reasons for rejection have been because of issues like titling, editorial vs commercial categorisation or keywording.
-Only 3 have so far been terminally rejected on jpg quality issues, but even these I think I plan to re-submit as more artistic creations using NikFX.